ooluwgb/EKS-WordPress-Deployment/04-EKS-Monitoring-Deployment/README.md

-# EKS Monitoring with Prometheus and Grafana
+# EKS Monitoring with Prometheus and Grafana (Using values.yaml)

-This project provides step-by-step instructions to set up Prometheus and Grafana on an Amazon EKS (Elastic Kubernetes Service) cluster.
-It configures a robust monitoring stack with Grafana for visualization and Prometheus for metrics collection.
-The setup includes LoadBalancer services to enable external access to both UIs.
+This guide provides step-by-step instructions to set up Prometheus and Grafana on an Amazon EKS (Elastic Kubernetes Service) cluster using custom configuration values in a `values.yaml` file.
+This setup configures both services with LoadBalancer access for external UIs and includes enhanced monitoring capabilities for a more comprehensive view of your cluster.

 ---

 ## Prerequisites

 - An existing Amazon EKS cluster.
-- AWS CloudShell access, available in the AWS Management Console.
+- AWS CloudShell access with **kubectl** and **Helm** installed.
-- kubectl and Helm installed and configured to connect to your EKS cluster.
+- AWS CLI configured to connect to your EKS cluster.

 ---